Accessing eresources from home

 - If you don't live in Victoria, you won't be able to use our eresources from home.
 Try the state library in your home state or the National Library of Australia.

-- Check that you haven't typed an extra space before or after your barcode number or family name.
-If your device provides auto-fill text for your family name and/or barcode, ensure that you re-type your family name and barcode.
+- Check that you haven't typed an extra space before or after your member number or family name.
+If your device provides auto-fill text for your family name and/or member number, ensure that you re-type your family name and member number.

 - If your name has an apostrophe in it (eg O'Donnell), try typing it without the apostrophe (eg odonnell).